Captain Underpants and the Sensational Saga of Sir Stinks-A-Lot: Plot

 A few weeks after the events of the previous book, on a planet called "Smart Earth", a scientist gets the idea of mixing three "smart" ingredients; "Smart" Diet Coke, "Smart" Mentos and "Smart" Pop Rocks.
-This ends up causing the planet to explode, with one chunk landing at Piqua Valley Home.
+This causes the planet to explode, with one chunk landing at Piqua Valley Home.
 Gym teacher Mr. Meaner eats a chunk, and the other teachers follow him as he escapes using his intelligence.
-Yesterday George and Harold visits his office, where he sprays them with a strange substance which turns them into robot-like slaves.
-The other teachers are amazed at their behavior, though George and Harold are not, and they become ill with stress because of excessive homework.
-They see a commercial for the “Rid-O-Kid 2000” and disguise themselves as an adult, making the children do silly things "for" the teachers.
+Yesterday, George and Harold visited his office, where he sprays them with a strange substance that turns them into robot-like slaves.
+The other teachers are amazed by their behavior, though George and Harold are not, and they become ill from stress due to excessive homework.
+They see a commercial for the “Rid-O-Kid 2000” and disguise themselves as adults, making the children do silly things "for" the teachers.
 The teachers call in Mr. Meaner and enraged at what he sees, he gets out his Stinky Kong 2000, now a mech suit.

 Deciding to seek help from adults they can trust, George and Harold go to their parents, only to find that they know they’ve changed and prefer it that way.
 Feeling heartbroken, they go to Melvin’s house to find his Robo-Squid, then travel forward in time to find their older selves, now famous graphic novel writers, and their families.
 The older and younger versions of George and Harold travel back in time to find Mr. Krupp.
-The older George and Harold tried to snap their fingers, but as he had been washing his face, he is unable turn into Captain Underpants, allowing Mr. Meaner to find and beat them to a pulp.
-Once Mr. Krupp dries his face, they snap their fingers and turn him into Captain Underpants, defeating Mr. Meaner and sending him to prison.
+The older George and Harold tried to snap their fingers, but as he had been washing his face, he was unable to turn into Captain Underpants, allowing Mr. Meaner to find and beat them to a pulp.
+Once Mr. Krupp dries his face, they snap their fingers, turning him into Captain Underpants, defeating Mr. Meaner, and sending him to prison.

 After eating an egg salad sandwich with pickle relish, Meaner turns into an enormous blob called Sir Stinks-A-Lot.
 Underpants returns to fight him back, but when Old George and Harold are captured and absorbed, Stinks-A-Lot discovers Captain Underpants' weakness and turns him into a powerless Krupp.
-Old George and Harold telepathically call for Sulu and Crackers' children, who feed him a combination of Diet Coke, Mentos and Pop Rocks, causing him to explode.
-Everyone, including Mr. Meaner (who has returned to normal), survive the explosion.
+Old George and Harold telepathically call for Sulu and Crackers' children, who feed him a combination of Diet Coke, Mentos, and Pop Rocks, causing him to explode.
+Everyone, including Mr. Meaner (who has returned to normal), survived the explosion.
 As young George and Harold return their older counterparts to the future, they find that Krupp no longer turns into Captain Underpants at the snap of a finger.
 With covers over them, they decide to travel back to find and rescue Crackers and Sulu.
-Back home, the Yesterdays wake to find that Dawn, Orlando, Tony and their present counterparts have vanished.
-Yesterday George decides that he and Harold should make a comic featuring Dog Man, thus concluding the Captain Underpants series.
+Back home, the Yesterdays wake to find that Dawn, Orlando, Tony, and their present counterparts have vanished.
+Yesterday, George decided that he and Harold should make a comic featuring Dog Man, thus concluding the Captain Underpants series.